Helicobacter pylori

 Social Cohesion and Greenspace

-For my senior thesis project, I am exploring how the metrics we use to measure residential access to greenspace impact the conclusions we draw about the relationship between social cohesion and mental health.
+For my senior thesis project, I am exploring how the metrics we use to measure residential access to greenspace impact the conclusions we draw about the relationship between greenspace and social cohesion.
 Using data from the Study of active neighborhoods in Detroit, I explore the difference between static and dynamic measures of greenspace.
-I also created a project based at Northwestern, Evanston Neighborhood Community Relationships and the Environment, exploreing the difference between objective and subjective measures of greenspace.
+I also started a project based at Northwestern, Evanston Neighborhood Community Relationships and the Environment, exploring the difference between objective and subjective measures of greenspace.

 Learn more about my progress